PART 2A OF FORM ADV: FIRM BROCHURE

 Evercore Wealth pays incentive compensation or a bonus as part of its total compensation plan for its employees.
 In some cases, such compensation may be based upon an employee’s contribution to annual new business revenue generated by Evercore Wealth by a client referral in addition to other factors.
 In addition, Evercore Wealth compensates affiliated and unaffiliated third-party solicitors for client referrals.
 In all such cases the client’s fee is not affected and the bonus or incentive compensation will be paid entirely by Evercore Wealth, based on either: (1) a percentage of the investment management fee paid to Evercore Wealth by the referred clients, or (2) a pre-determined flat fee paid on a periodic basis (e.g., quarterly or monthly).

-Evercore Wealth will comply with Rule 206(4)-3 under the Advisers Act with respect to its use of solicitors.
+Evercore Wealth will comply with Rule 206(4)-1 under the Advisers Act when it provides compensation to any third party for any testimonial or endorsement.

 Evercore Wealth is deemed to have custody with respect to most of its investment advisory accounts when it uses an affiliated qualified custodian, ETC.